 Alabama Chanin’s slow design ideals are deeply rooted in and inspired by the Slow Food Movement, whose tenets call for good, clean, and fair food for all.
 Local, organically sourced food echoes through the pages of the Hot and Hot Fish Club Cookbook by husband-and-wife team (and friends) Chris and Idie Hastings.
 In continuation of our Factory Café Chef Series, the café will feature recipes inspired by Chef Chris Hastings during the month of June.
 Additionally, we are proud to host Chris for our inaugural “Friends of the Café” Dinner Series on Thursday, June 12.
 He will also hold a brief discussion and sign copies of his book after the farm-to-table meal.
 A portion of ticket and book sales from the evening will benefit the Alabama Gulf Seafood organization.
-For more information about the dinner and to purchase tickets, visit here.

 Chris graduated from the Johnson & Wales Culinary School in Providence, Rhode Island, in 1984.
 After graduating, he began working for Frank Stitt, as Chef D’Cuisine of the Highlands Bar and Grill in Birmingham, Alabama.
 In the introduction to his cookbook, Chris describes how he and his wife later moved to California “with a trailer in tow, in 1989 journeyed three thousand miles from Birmingham, Alabama, to San Francisco—a hotbed of great food in America—in just two days.”
 In California, he helped Bradley Ogden launch the Lark Creek Inn in Larkspur, California, and witnessed the rise of the farm-to-table movement first hand.